Fencing at the 1976 Summer Olympics – Men's sabre

 The men's sabre was one of eight fencing events on the fencing at the 1976 Summer Olympics programme.
 It was the eighteenth appearance of the event.
-The competition was held from July 21 to 22, 1976.
+The competition was held from 21 to 22 July 1976.
 46 fencers from 18 nations competed.
 Nations had been limited to three fencers each since 1928.
 The event was won by Viktor Krovopuskov of the Soviet Union, the nation's second consecutive victory in the men's sabre.
 The Soviet Union's two gold medals in the event moved it out of a six-way tie into sole possession of second place all-time, after Hungary with 11.
 The Soviet team swept the men's sabre medals in 1976, with Vladimir Nazlymov taking silver and Viktor Sidyak bronze.
 It was the third sweep in the event (Hungary accomplished it in 1912 and 1952).
 Nazlymov and Sidyak were the eighth and ninth men to win multiple medals in the event.
 Excluding matches against each other, the three Soviets went 48–3 during the tournament.
 For the first time since 1900, Hungary competed in the men's sabre but did not win a medal (did not compete in 1904 or 1920, medaled in 1908, 1912, and for eleven straight Games from 1924 to 1972).